olebole/irafdoc/doc/quadred.ccdhedit.rst

   package.
 The parameter name is translated to an image header parameter by the instrument translation file (see <b>instruments</b>) if a translation is given.
 Otherwise the parameter is that in the image header.
-If the parameter is <tt>"imagetyp"</tt> the parameter value for the CCD image type may be that used by the package; i.e. dark, object, flat, etc.  The value string will be translated to the instrument image string in this case.
+If the parameter is <span style="font-family: monospace;">"imagetyp"</span> the parameter value for the CCD image type may be that used by the package; i.e. dark, object, flat, etc.  The value string will be translated to the instrument image string in this case.
 The translation facility allows use of this task in an instrument independent way.
   </p>
   <p>
   The value string is used to determine whether to delete or modify the image parameter.
-If the null string, <tt>""</tt>, is given the specified parameter is deleted.
+If the null string, <span style="font-family: monospace;">""</span>, is given the specified parameter is deleted.
 If parameters are added the header type must be specified as a string, real, or integer parameter.
 The numeric types convert the value string to a number.